-A tea pet is a small figurine used during the Chinese tea ceremony for a variety of purposes — most often as decoration, but also for good luck, or to get the tea water temperature perfect.
+A tea pet is a small figurine used during the Chinese tea ceremony for various purposes — most often as decoration, but also for good luck or to get the tea water temperature perfect.

 How to use a tea pet:

-Some tea masters believe that tea pets gradually inherit a soul, as tea is poured atop them during gong fu cha ceremony.
+Some tea masters believe that tea pets gradually inherit a soul, as tea is poured atop them during the Gong Fu Cha ceremony.

 During gong fu cha, constantly hydrate your tea pet.
 You can use hot water (used for warming up the teaware), rinse water, or any leftover tea once every cup has been filled.